Academic Catalog

 Special Facilities and/or Equipment

-Accessible, mostly quiet classroom with assistive listening devices or captioning as needed, adequate lighting, whiteboard or blackboard, electrical outlet and screen or wall for projected or video materials.
+1. When taught on campus: accessible, mostly quiet classroom with assistive listening devices and/or captioning as needed, adequate lighting, whiteboard or blackboard, electrical outlets, and screen or wall for projected or video materials.

 Method(s) of Evaluation